 Even children now are supervised in every act - even their ability to win games like hide and seek.
 A person's capability is now gauged from childhood itself.
 Parental supervision to perfect their child is not uncommon.
 For the previous generations - their childhood was made of stories, fiction, games and fun.
 The current generation barely has stories to tell because children are pushed into the capitalistic framework as early as 6 and 7 years of age.

 So, by the time we reach college, we have already exhausted ourselves to a point of overactivity.
-And if the pressure isn't enough we are made to have 20-year life plans that all revolve around material success - which leaves very little space for tasks that have no material payoff.
+And if the pressure isn't enough from assignments at college, we are made to have 20-year life plans that all revolve around material success - which leaves very little space for tasks that have no material payoff.
 Hence the term, "errand paralysis."
 The fact that we won't gain any material value from doing mundane tasks like laundry makes us lose importance for them.

 Our expectations are set higher and much earlier than they were for the generation before us, somewhere along the line between competitiveness and material payoff - we lost the ability to relax.
 A common case to that effect is that many millennials feel restless and unproductive when they relax or take time off.
 The constant need to work and build our lives according to the high standards set by the current society has lead to the millennial burnout.